armando555/CaparzoLanguage/README.md

 circle(20,30,5)

-# How to ejecute the compiler
+# How to execute the compiler
 after run npm install now you can run

 node run.js Main.capz